hyperdefined/CustomLauncherRewrite/README.md

 * Add accounts right from the launcher.
 Don't need to mess around with files.
 * Encrypt login data with a passphrase.
 Your data is encrypted using [AES Encryption](https://searchsecurity.techtarget.com/definition/Advanced-Encryption-Standard).
 * Launch the game directly from the launcher, no external scripts needed.
 Supports 2FA and ToonGuard.
-* Check for TTR updates.
+* Update your TTR game files.

 ## Setup
 * You need Java 8 or above installed.